adamwgriffin/auth_service/README.md

 ## Setup

 Create a .env file for the app secrets.
-You can use the .env.example file in this directory as a template.
+You can use the env.example file in this directory as a template.

+Add a username/password to DB_USER and DB_PASSWORD in the .env file.

 Generate the secret to use with JWT.
 ```